person-c/cying.org/content/cn-work/2022-06-25-adr-fundataion.md

   2. Call stack

-   The **caller** environment, accessed with `rlang::caller_env()`.
+   The **caller** environment, is accessed with `rlang::caller_env`()`.
    Each element of the call stack is a **frame**, also known as an evaluation context.

-   An expression (labelled with `expr`) giving the function call.
-This is what `traceback()` prints out.
+   An expression (labeled with `expr``) giving the function call.
+This is what`traceback()` prints out.

-   An environment (labelled with env), which is typically the execution environment of a function.
+   An environment (labeled with env), is typically the execution environment of a function.
 There are two main exceptions: the environment of the global frame is the global environment, and calling eval() also generates frames, where the environment can be anything.

   A parent, the previous call in the call stack.